 - and finally on the ninth their name

-Feel free to change the last two questions based on the culture or personalities of the team if you feel it would be more beneficial to ask about favourite car, colour, favourite holiday destination then go for it.
+Feel free to change the last two questions based on the culture or personalities of the team if you feel it would be more beneficial to ask about favourite car, subject at school, TV/Film character, favourite holiday destination then go for it.

 2. Once they have filled them in have them hand them to you as the facilitator and place on the board.
 Making sure not to reveal what is written place post its one and two in the improvements column for the participant who handed you the cards.
 Again making sure not to reveal what is written place the 3 and 4th in the gone well column and so on until you have the 9th name post it left.
 Fold the name post it up and place in a hat or container for participants to pick from later.
 Do this for each participants stack of post its until you have a complete board.
 Pic of a completed board with all revealed is below.

 3. Once the board is compete invite the first person to pick a name from the hat.
 If they get there own name ask them to re-draw until they get someone other than themselves.
 Write the guessers name in the points column on the board on the far right.

 4. Ask the guesser to think what improvement would this person wants and take a guess.
 Reveal the answer and award a point if they got it right.
 Continue through each of the post its on that row until the guesser has had a guess at each.